Syria–European Union relations

-The European Union (EU) and the Syrian Arab Republic have signed two agreements between each other.
-However, due to the Syrian government's crack down on its opposition, the EU is imposing an embargo on Syria.
-Since 2011, the EU has supported the opposition Syrian National Council and calls for the present government to stand down.
-Since 2012 it has recognised the opposition as legitimate representatives of the Syrian people.
+Syria–European Union relations are the bilateral relations between Syria and the European Union (EU).
+The European Union (EU) and Syria have signed two agreements between each other.
+However, relations worsened significantly during the 2011 Syrian protests due to Bashar al-Assad's government's crackdown on its opposition, and the EU subsequently imposed an embargo on Syria.
+Since 2011, the EU has supported the opposition Syrian National Council and called for the Assad government to stand down.
+In 2012, it recognised the opposition groups as legitimate representatives of the Syrian people.
+Should Turkey, which is a candidate for EU membership, accede to the EU, Syria will be a border neighbor with the European Union.